-- Inexperienced technicians working in the industry (5 day course)
+- Inexperienced technicians working in the industry (5 day course provides more practical experience)

 - Novices to refrigeration (10 day course)

 The City and Guilds course does not have an expiry date, however you should retrain every 12 months to maintain competence and comply with any quality management system.

 You will be provided with pre-course reading to aid your learning prior to arrival.